mars0i/lescent/README.md

 * Lescent is written using <a href="http://d3js.org">d3.js</a>, a Javascript library by Mike Bostock.
-There are a number of good books and web resources on d3.js that are available.
+There are a number of good books and web resources on d3.js.

 * "Wright-Fisher model" in this context doesn't imply that there are multiple alleles that are tracked; all that's required for generating a